shoelim/shoelim.github.io/_pages/sides.md

 ---

-Outside of academia, I invest my time in various meaningful activities and adventures.
+Outside of academia, I invest my time in various activities and adventures.
 Here are some of them: <br>

 ### Consulting